-The students undertake four industrial visits during the 2nd and 3rd years of the programme and, in the 3rd year of the programme, a team design project (TDP), an introduction to modelling of materials module and either a materials characterisation or atomistic modelling module.
+The students attend two industrial talks during the 2nd year, and undertake four industrial visits during the 2nd and 3rd years of the programme and, in the 3rd year of the programme, a team design project (TDP), an introduction to modelling of materials module and either a materials characterisation or atomistic modelling module.
 The TDP teams comprise 5-8 students and the mini-projects in the characterisation and modelling modules take the form of individually written-up open-ended practical or computational modelling work.